Skip to content

 Calculate 12

-For grids, an additional section appears before the first part.
+For grids with autopeak turned on, an additional section appears before the first section.
 This report indicates the remote area location.
-The List of Pipes for Area Calculated section shows where the remote area ended up after automatic shifting.
-This helps mark the area on the plan.
+The List of Pipes for Area Calculated section shows where the remote area ended up after shifting.
+This helps you mark the area on the plan.
 Distances between reference points are listed.
-The terms "Left" and "Right" relate to input markers (L/R) and may not be true physical directions.
+The terms "Left" and "Right" relate to input markers (L/R) and may not be true physical directions (eg. your gridlines may run north/south).

 The next grid section shows demands for the remote area.
 AREA CALCULATED is the most remote area referenced in the List of Pipes section.
 Flow Required and Safety Margin are reported for this area.
 Demands are also reported if the area is shifted one head LEFT or RIGHT.
-Multiple LEFT entries appear if the area had to move more than one head to find the peak.
+If multiple LEFT or RIGHT entries appear, it means your remote area was shifted multiple times in one direction in order to find the most remote area.

 The Typical Distance Between Heads and the Split Point Used in Area Calculated (the most remote head's reference point name) are also reported.